 It doesn't take a family law attorney to tell you that the impact of your divorce will be felt more than simply on the case itself.
 Rather, all areas of your life have the propensity to be impacted by an ongoing divorce case.
 There are some events in our lives that we can compartmentalize and limit their exposure to other areas.
-Many people lead lives where their left-hand does not know what their right hand is doing.
-In the world of divorce, we see people going through a lengthy and difficult divorce who have made decisions to do things with their lives that were meant to be separate in apart from their family lives.
+Many people lead lives where their left hand does not know what their right hand is doing.
+In the world of divorce, we see people going through a lengthy and difficult divorce who have made decisions to do things with their lives that were meant to be separate from their family lives.
 Needless to say, what you do in one area of your life will almost always have spillover into other areas.

 Impact of your divorce on your immediate family

 Getting a divorce means that the central component of your family life, notably your marriage, will be coming to an end.
 Please do not underestimate the significance of your marriage and its impact on your family.
 Whether they know it or not, your children view your marriage as the main stabilizing force in their lives.
 Their ideas about what family life is and is not are based on their experiences growing up in your household.
 By ending your marriage, you are essentially cutting them off from their stabilizing force at home.
 While I would not say delay a divorce for this reason alone, it is still a point that you ought to be aware of as you consider your options in the world of divorce.